What breed of dog is right for you?

 I once found a beautiful Brittany spaniel in the local Humane Society that was loving, intelligent, loyal, and fun-loving – the “perfect” dog.
 But she and I just didn’t get along.
 We were constantly bickering with each other over the slightest things, like college roommates complaining about each other’s dirty socks.

 After about six months I gave her to a family that needed a new dog.
 A few days later I got a call from the father who thanked me profusely for giving them such a wonderful, well trained dog.
 I couldn’t believe he was talking about the spaniel I had found so irritating.
 I have no doubt that Marci was far happier living with a family where her people understood spaniels.
+If I knew then what I know now about dog breeds, I would have chosen a different dog at the dog pound – and both of us would have been much happier.

 The Canine Studies Institute in Aurora, Ohio has found through gene mapping that all dogs can be classified into 10 major groupings, based on their genetic relationships to each other.
-The following list is from Dog Genome Project, which groups dogs into closely related families:
+The following list is from Dog Genome Project, which groups dogs into closely related families.

 • Sight hounds